 What about fees on your accounts?
 Pay close attention to the costs and fees that you are charged for investment management and also inside your annuity contracts.

 Guaranteed income riders in an annuity can provide protection for you, but they come at a cost.
-Some annuities — especially variable annuities — can be laden with fees for benefits that you might not need.
+Some annuities — particularly and especially variable annuities — can be laden with fees for benefits that you might not need.

 Need Help with Income-Maximizing Strategies?